vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

    > By installing the Tanzu Community Edition package repository, [kapp-controller](https://carvel.dev/kapp-controller/) will make multiple packages available in the cluster.

+1. [Optional] Verify the package repository has reconciled.

+    ```sh
+    tanzu package repository list
+    ```

+    The output will look similar to the following:

+    ```sh
+    / Retrieving repositories...
+      NAME      REPOSITORY                                    STATUS
+    DETAILS
+      tce-repo  projects.registry.vmware.com/tce/main:stable  Reconcile succeeded
+    ```

+    > It may take some time to see `Reconcile succeeded`.
+Until then, packages
+    > won't show up in the available list described in the next step.

 1. List the available packages.

     ```sh